Sharpen your skills. Make connections.

 Network and connect with your classmates

-Industry-focused clubs provide events, networking opportunities, and co-curricular training to augment your academic preparation and enhance your professional development.
-Club life can be a valuable tool in helping you become a true thought leader within the industry.
+Industry-focused organizations provide events, networking opportunities, and co-curricular training to augment your academic preparation and enhance your professional development.
+Participation in these organizations can help you become a true thought leader within the industry.
 Learn about the most up-to-date business trends directly from industry leading experts.

 - Simon Consulting Club